ezekg/flint/README.md

 -----

-Much like the gutter modifiers, you may also call in a shift parameter.
-This will cause the object to shift the desired amount of columns using positive/negative left margins.
+Much like the gutter modifiers, you may also call in a shift parameter using the `$shift` variable.
+This will cause the element to shift the desired amount of columns using positive/negative left margins.

 ```scss
 // shift 4 columns to the right across all breakpoints